 Prerequisite(s): THOT 500 or THNT 500 or advanced placement/permission of instructor.
-Cross-listed as: THOT 701.

 This course develops skills for analyzing contemporary culture, biblical literature, and the intersection between the two.
 Participants will engage biblical allusion and interpretation in a variety of genres, including, but not limited to: film, television, music, literature, art, political rhetoric, and the like.
 The course will also enable participants to engage popular culture in teaching the Bible in either church or academic settings.
 (Offered occasionally)